-While the Company is emphasizing on discovery and development of drugs based on anti-inflammatory effects of soluble epoxide hydrolase (she) inhibition in the near term, it will strive to expand its R&D programs based on other MOAs.
+While the Company is emphasizing on discovery and development of drugs based on anti-inflammatory effects of soluble epoxide hydrolase (sEH) inhibition in the near term, it will strive to expand its R&D programs based on other MOAs.
 The Company will pursue molecules involved in unique and underappreciated MOAs rather than targeting molecules that are being pursued by large pharmaceutical companies.
 The efforts will also be made to incorporate experience the Company has gained through development of naturally derived compounds, including its lead pipeline product TMS-007, into the Company's drug discovery and development capabilities.

-The Company has successfully advanced development of a product derived from a Japanese academic institution from research to preclinical and then clinical POC stage.
+The Company has successfully advanced development of a product derived from a Japanese academic institution from research to pre-clinical and then clinical POC stage.
 The Company also achieved partnering with a large global pharmaceutical company along the way.
 The Company's management team consists of members who experienced the process and concluded the deal.

-The Company aims to promote its growth by leveraging such experience and achievements gained as follows:

-1) Achieving profitability through development and commercialization of SMTP compounds, especially TMS-007, the lead pipeline product for treatment of acute ischemic stroke which showed promising results in clinical trials

-2) Proactively introducing early-stage products primarily from Japanese academia to expand the pipeline and develop them for the global pharmaceutical market thus bridging between scientific breakthroughs in Japanese academic institutions and the global pharmaceutical industry.
+The Company aims to promote its growth by leveraging such experience and achievements gained as follows: 1) establishing a foundation as a listed company based on pipelines in the clinical development stage including SMTP compounds, especially TMS-007, the lead pipeline product for treatment of acute ischemic stroke which showed promising results in clinical trials and which are in the late stage of the clinical trial; TMS-008 which is under development as a new treatment for acute kidney injury (AKI); and JX09 for which we have newly acquired a right to commercialize in Japan through a partnership with JIXING, 2) proactively introducing early-stage products primarily from Japanese academia to expand the pipeline and develop them for the global pharmaceutical market thus bridging between scientific breakthroughs in Japanese academic institutions and the global pharmaceutical industry.